Blessed be the God and Father of our Lord Jesus Christ,

 In summary, Jesus was seen by and physically interacted with hundreds of people after His death and resurrection – after He had been very publicly crucified on the cross.
 They talked with Him, ate with Him, and walked with Him.
 These were real actions done by real men, and not just by one lone witness, but by hundreds.
 The testimony of many witnesses is in agreement.
 Old Testament Scripture prophesized not only Jesus’ birth and death, but also His resurrection – and all of those prophesies were fulfilled.
 The fact of His resurrection is (has been) established beyond a reasonable doubt.
 It is Jesus’ resurrection that demonstrates His victory over sin, Satan, and death – His resurrection to life “destroyed the works of the devil” and also serve to demonstrate that Jesus is able to reverse the curse that was placed on this world and all mankind (as a result of man’s disobedience of God, see the earlier chapter on Humanity and Sin).

-Looking ahead in this book a bit further, know that Jesus is right now seated at the right hand of God the Father in heaven, ruling and reigning this very moment in His Kingdom, and interceding on behalf of those who call on His name with God the Father – for He is the only mediator between man and God.
+Looking ahead in this book a bit further, know that Jesus is right now “seated at the right hand of God [the Father]” in heaven, ruling and reigning this very moment in His Kingdom, and interceding on behalf of those who call on His name with God the Father – for He is the “one [only] mediator between God and men.”
 And just as Jesus’ resurrection was a literal bodily one (not “symbolic” or “figurative”), His return on Judgment Day will be just as literal and real for everyone to see (even the dead).

 In the next chapter, I bring this section of the book to a conclusion and explain the hope that we have in Jesus – the “good news” of the gospel.

 FALSE TEACHING(S) YOU WILL ENCOUNTER: